Iceman Or Milestone Man? Kimi Raikkonen All Set For 323rd FORMULA 1 Race!

 To call FORMULA 1’s Iceman Kimi Raikkonen the oldest man on the grid might not be the only apt definition for the Finn.
-Not just because it’s a FORMULA 1 World Champion at the end of the day.
-But maybe also not since where numbers are concerned, there’s more to Kimi Raikkonen than meets the wise with eyes.
+Not only because it’s a FORMULA 1 World Champion at the end of the day.
+But maybe also not since where numbers are concerned, there’s more to Kimi than meets the wise eyes.

 Kimi Raikkonen By The Numbers

 For instance, if one’s serious about numbers, then how about a span of over nineteen years at motor-racing’s highest level?

 Does that not require consistency, not to mention, being in great shape?

 Not that the man would care a bit about numbers.

 But central to the big Kimi milestone- no other driver has entered as many races- is the predicament impossible to ignore.
 Raikkonen is beginning a world record feat from nineteenth on the grid (P19) just ahead of Nico Hulkenberg.
 There could not have been a worse spot to begin the Nurburgring challenge.
 Well, local-favorite at Germany (like Vettel) and last-minute Racing Point stand-in for Stroll, Hulkenberg, down at the very rear might agree.

 So one reckons, it might not be too bad to credit him for still contesting at the highest annals of Motor Racing.
 This is not just for the rigors involved, but for what Niki Lauda reckoned, “are 30 percent chances that a FORMULA 1 driver might not come back in one piece at the end of the race!”